-If you and your partner agree on decision-making responsibility, parenting time, and parenting arrangements, you can put what you've agreed on in a parenting plan or separation agreement.
+If you and your partner agree on decision-making responsibility, parenting time, and parenting arrangements, you can put what you’ve agreed on in a or .
 This is a written contract that you and your partner make.
 Decision-making responsibility and parenting time used to be called custody and access.

 You don’t have to wait until you and your partner agree on everything before making a separation agreement.
 You can make an agreement on the things you agree on, while working on other issues.

 You can make an agreement if you’re or in a .

 There are some good reasons to make an agreement: